Shprintza/lbasket/README.md

 ## Considerations

+* Please, read entire README.md in order to know how to run this service.
+If you have any question or trouble, please, contact me at hi@orov.io

 * About testing:

   * Done for this challenge
     * Unit testing for [checkout](./packages/checkout/) package.
     * Unit testing for [client](./client) package.
     * Functional testing is provided in a indirect way by client packages.
+    * Behavioral testing for new and get endpoints.
+As the logic is the same as the client tests, we only provide some test as a demonstration.

   * Not implemented
     * Unit testing for [lanabadger](./packages/lanabadger/) is straightforward, so is not added.